 What Does This Mean for Motorist Safety?

 The COVID-19 pandemic is unprecedented and has required changes in many industries.
-While the goal of the Emergency Declaration is to timely delivery immediate needs, there is a question of whether it puts the American motorist in danger.
-Fatigue and drowsy driving is said to be a contributing factor in as many as 30-40% of all commercial truck accidents.
+While the goal of the Emergency Declaration is to timely deliver immediate needs, there is a question of whether it puts the American motorist in danger.
+Fatigue and drowsy driving are said to be contributing factors in as many as 30-40% of all commercial truck accidents.

 Keller & Keller Has Experience with Fatigued Trucker Cases